CazYokoyama/Open-Glider-Network-Groundstation/README.md

 <a href="https://www.buymeacoffee.com/roema" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 I first had contact with the SoftRF project at the beginning of 2020.
 The idea of ​​turning it into a low cost and low power ground station came up in June.
 I spend a lot of my free time on this project.
-If you like this project, then I would be happy if you buy me a coffee.
+If you like this project, then I would be happy if you buy me a coffee [beer].

 **manuel.roesel@ros-it.ch**